The TUI (botholomew chat)

 Thread titles are auto-generated by the LLM from the first user message and updated in the status bar every 5s.

-The eight tabs
+The nine tabs

-The TUI is organized as eight sibling panels.
+The TUI is organized as nine sibling panels.
 Only one is visible at a time.
 All panels stay mounted — switching tabs hides them with CSS (display="none") rather than unmounting, so scroll position and filter state survive a round trip.

-| # | Tab | What it's for |
+| # | Tab | Shortcut | What it's for |

-| 1 | Chat | Talk to the agent.
+| 1 | Chat | Ctrl+a | Talk to the agent.
 Streamed responses, tool-call boxes, slash commands, message queue. |

-| 2 | Tools | Scrollable log of every tool call in the current session, with full input/output. |
+| 2 | Tools | Ctrl+o | Scrollable log of every tool call in the current session, with full input/output. |

-| 3 | Context | Browse the agent's "virtual filesystem" (DuckDB-backed).
+| 3 | Context | Ctrl+n | Browse the agent's context/ tree on disk.
 Preview, search, delete. |

-| 4 | Tasks | Task queue with status + priority filters.
+| 4 | Tasks | Ctrl+t | Task queue with status + priority filters.
 View details, payloads, and predecessor outputs. |

-| 5 | Threads | Browse past chat and worker threads.
-View interactions, delete with confirmation. |
+| 5 | Threads | Ctrl+e | Browse chat and worker threads, including live ones.
+Press w to tail an in-progress thread. |

-| 6 | Schedules | Recurring work.
+| 6 | Schedules | Ctrl+s | Recurring work.
 Toggle enabled/disabled, delete, inspect last run. |

-| 7 | Workers | Live view of registered workers (running / stopped / dead), pid, mode, heartbeat age. f cycles the status filter. |
+| 7 | Workers | Ctrl+w | Live view of registered workers (running / stopped / dead), pid, mode, heartbeat age. f cycles the status filter. |

-| 8 | Help | System info, worker status, keyboard reference. |
+| 8 | Help | Ctrl+g | System info, worker status, keyboard reference. |

 1. Chat